sheepie20/learnai/README.md

 ## Acknowledgments

-- Together AI for the powerful language models
+- Google for the powerful Gemini language models
 - FastAPI for the awesome web framework
 - The open-source community for various libraries and tools used in this project
 - MathJax, marked.js, and highlight.js for rich chat and note formatting